FREQUENTLY ASKED QUESTIONS

 Proteina cheese is produced in an organic dairy facility, about 1.5 hours outside of Quebec City.

-If you submit an order between Friday-Sunday, we will send it on Monday
+If you submit an order between Thursday-Sunday, we will send it on Monday

 If your cheese is not fresh by the time it reaches you, we'll happily refund your money.